 Angel Investors/Seed Investors/Venture Capital

 These funds usually seek an equity share of a small, fast-growing business and can build in a debt component.
 A major advantage here is the ability to tap into their network and expertise.
-Learn more about how does venture capital work here.
+Learn more about how venture capital work here.

 Public markets